T+L's Definitive Guide to Barcelona

 The city of Gaudí has countless art gems.
 Four to get you started.

-DHUB: In this design center’s new zinc-and-glass building, Les Glòries, what was formerly a disparate web of craft, textiles, ceramics, and graphic-design collections will be housed under one roof.
+DHUB: In this design center’s zinc-and-glass building, Les Glòries, what was formerly a disparate web of craft, textiles, ceramics, and graphic-design collections are now housed under one roof.

 Fundació Joan Miró: Hidden among the trees of Montjuïc, architect Josep Lluis Sert’s gleaming white structure shows off six prolific decades of works by native surrealist Joan Miró.